Mostly art, with technology boosts to stay in touch, while reclaiming my Canadian identity.

 I’m finally a convert to a large-scale search for ideas.
 I’ve moved from Evernote to (briefly) Airtable, and am now happily harnessing Notion to track anything and everything that comes through my mind.
 For art, whether created or collected, I like Artwork Archive; for money matters, Wave, and for keeping up with blogs, RSS reader Feedly.
 I’d love to know what tools keep you saner.

-Created in 2022 & updated most recently in summer 2025.
+Created in 2022 & updated most recently in fall 2025.
 Thanks to Derek Sivers for the idea for this page, in addition to his excellent blog & books.